Zenodia/AgentIQ/examples/local_hf_llm/README.md

   SPDX-License-Identifier: Apache-2.0
 -->

-# A Simple Plot Chart Agent
+# support EuroLLM,GPTSW3 and VLM Moonshot/Kimi

 A minimal example demonstrating an E2E chart plotting agentic workflow fully configured by a YAML file.
 This workflow leverages the AgentIQ plugin system and `Builder` to integrate pre-built and custom tools into the workflow.
 Key elements are summarized below: